pydio/cells/tools/docker/compose/ha/README.md

 # HA setup

-Simple docker-compose deployment to experiment with Cells v4 Clustering model.
+Simple Docker Compose deployment to experiment with Cells v4 Clustering model.
 It uses `pydio/cells:4` docker image (that is the latest image of the v4 release train).
-Adapt in the docker-compose.yml file if you want to rather use anoter image.
+Adapt in the docker-compose.yml file if you want to rather use another image.

 ## Preparing dependencies